tomanyy/Roblox-Gooner-Ban/Ban Gooners from your Roblox Group/Privacy_Policy.md

-## Privacy Policy for Ro-GroupCatcher
+## Privacy Policy for Ro-GroupBan

 Last Updated: **March 29, 2025**

-This Privacy Policy explains how we collect, use, and safeguard your data when you use the Roblox OAuth Chrome Extension ("Extension").
+This Privacy Policy explains how we collect, use, and safeguard your data when you use the Ro-GroupBan ("Extension").
 We take your privacy seriously, and we are committed to protecting your personal information.

 ## 1. Information We Collect
 When you use our Extension, we may collect and store the following types of data: